bobshafer/PITkit/Math.md

 $$F[Φ] := \arg\min_K \; \mathcal{E}[K;Φ]$$with$$\mathcal{E}[K;Φ] = \int w(x;Φ)\,\big|K(x) - (T_ΦΦ)(x)\big|^2 \,dx + \mathcal{R}[K;Φ],$$
 where $T_Φ$ is a spherical/harmonic transform whose kernel depends on $Φ$, $w(x;Φ)$ is a state-dependent weight, and $\mathcal{R}[K;Φ]$ enforces smoothness and symmetry.

+### **Conjecture 1a (Generalized Windowed Operator as Fourier Candidate)**

+Recent work in machine learning (Zhiqiang Shen et al., *Window is Everything*, 2024) introduces the **Generalized Windowed Operator (GWO)**, which unifies convolution, attention, and matrix multiplication as special cases of a single operator parameterized by three primitives:

+* **Path (P):** the connectivity or scope of interaction (local vs. global).
+* **Shape (S):** the symmetry or geometric prior.
+* **Weight (W):** the distribution of emphasis or importance.

+This framework aligns directly with PIT’s conception of the interface operator:

+* **P ↔ scope of Φ:** defines whether $F[Φ]$ extracts local coherence modes or global harmonic content.
+* **S ↔ Kernel symmetries (K):** encodes the invariants and habits of the Kernel field.
+* **W ↔ state-dependent weights:** implements the variational weighting $w(x;Φ)$ already present in Conjecture 1.

+Thus, PIT conjectures that the Fourier-like operator $F[Φ]$ may be rigorously formalized as a state-dependent instance of the Generalized Windowed Operator.
+In this view, harmonic analysis, convolutional filters, and attention mechanisms are not separate mathematical tools but **manifestations of a single coherence-transform family**.
+This also links PIT’s coherence-seeking principle to the **information bottleneck** principle emphasized in machine learning: minimizing dissonance corresponds to compressing Φ while retaining Kernel-relevant information.

 ### 5.2 Conjecture 2 (Stochastic Actualization Dynamics)
 Actualization unfolds in process time $τ$ as a **probabilistic iterative minimization** of a global energy $E[Φ,K] = \|K - F[Φ]\|^2 + H[Φ] + S_\text{macro}[K;Φ]$.
 The dynamics follow a stochastic gradient flow (Langevin):
 $$∂_τ Φ = -\,\frac{δE}{δΦ} + η_Φ(τ), \quad ∂_τ K = -\,\frac{δE}{δK} + η_K(τ),$$